jakartaee/jakarta.ee/content/about/_index.md

 ## What is Jakata EE?

 Jakarta EE is a set of specifications that enables the world wide community of java developers  to work on java enterprise applications.
 The specifications are developed by well known industry leaders that instills confidence in technology developers and consumers.

 Jakarta EE specifications are either grouped into a platform specification (Full or Web Platform) or can be an individual specification.

-Regardless of the grouping all Jakarta EE specifications consists of APIs and Specification document - defining and describing the specification Technology Compatibility Kit (TCK) - used for testing the code implemented based on the APIs and Specification document Compatible Implementation - implementation that successfully passes the TCK
+Regardless of the grouping all Jakarta EE specifications consist of
+* APIs and Specification document - defining and describing the specification
+* Technology Compatibility Kit (TCK) - used for testing the code implemented based on the APIs and Specification document
+* Compatible Implementation - implementation that successfully passes the TCK

 ## Guiding Principles
 The Jakarta EE Working Group seeks to: